Hurtak/petrhurtak.com/articles/_drafts/common-naming-mistakes/article.md

 - [https://danielmiessler.com/study/url-uri/](https://danielmiessler.com/study/url-uri/)

-If you know about any other expressions that get confused often, tell me in comments.
+If you know about any other expressions that are often confused, tell me about them in comments.